Matt Vierling: Detroit Tigers (2023–present)

 On January 7, 2023, the Phillies traded Vierling, infielder Nick Maton, and catcher Donny Sands to the Detroit Tigers for pitcher Gregory Soto and infielder Kody Clemens.
 For the 2023 season, Vierling played 134 games, batting .261 with 10 home runs and 44 RBI.

-In the 2024 season, he hit .257 with 16 home runs and 57 RBI.
+Vierling made 144 appearances for Detroit during the 2024 season, batting .257/.312/.423 with 16 home runs, 57 RBI, and six stolen bases.

 On January 9, 2025, the Tigers and Vierling agreed to a one-year, $3.005 million contract, avoiding arbitration.

-Injuries

-Vierling started the 2025 season on the injured list with a strained rotator cuff.
+Vierling started the regular season on the injured list with a strained rotator cuff.
 He returned to the active roster on May 23.
-However, he began the season on the injured list due to a strained rotator cuff in his throwing shoulder.
-He was activated from the IL on May 23, 2025, and returned to his role as a regular contributor in the Tigers' lineup.
+However, after two more stints on the disabled list, the second shutting him down on August 10 due to an oblique strain, he played only 31 games for the 2025 Tigers.
+He hit .239 with one home run and 11 RBI.

+Vierling made 92 appearances for Detroit in 2026, slashing .207/.255/.335 with five home runs, 31 RBI, and four stolen bases.
+On July 31, 2026, he was placed on the injured list due to a left adductor strain.
+On August 28, it was reported that Vierling had suffered a setback in his recovery due to a heel injury.
+He was transferred to the 60–day injured list on September 6, officially ending his season.

 Player profile

 Vierling is regarded as a highly versatile utility player.
 As of 2025, he has started games at six different positions in the major leagues: first base, second base, third base, left field, center field, and right field.
 He is also known for his above-average speed.
 In 2021, he recorded the fastest sprint speed among all MLB first basemen, at 29.2 feet per second.
 He topped that in 2022, reaching 29.6 feet per second — the highest on the Phillies roster.
 As a center fielder, he was also notable for his unusually deep positioning, setting up on average 332 feet from home plate — the farthest among all players at that position.